Palace of Venaria: Church of Sant'Uberto

-After the death of Garove (1713), Juvarra was commissioned by Vittorio Amedeo II to build a church dedicated to Saint Hubertus, patron of hunters.
-The grandiose baroque church presents a Greek-cross plan with an octagonal core, and houses a large high altar inside, two side altars, and four side chapels located diagonally.
+After the death of Garove (1713), Juvarra was commissioned by Victor Amadeus II to build a church dedicated to Saint Hubertus, patron of hunters.
+The grandiose baroque church was built between 1716 and 1729 and presents a Greek-cross plan with an octagonal core, and houses a large high altar inside, two side altars, and four side chapels located diagonally.
 Due to the church's position within the palace complex, it was impossible to build a dome.
 It was instead simulated with a trompe-l'œil painted on the vaulting by Giovanni Antonio Galliari.
-Juvarra decided to push facade back from in relation to the Grand Galley, in order to obtain a parvise in front of the church.
+Juvarra decided to push the façade back in relation to the Grand Gallery, in order to create a parvise in front of the church.

 Inside, the entablature is supported by tall lesenes topped with Corinthian capitals.
 The sculptural program, built between 1724 and 1729, is the work of Giovanni Baratta and his nephew Giovanni Antonio Cybei.
 It features tribunes on the upper level, that were used by the monarch and the royal court when attending mass. the large high altar, decorated with flying angels supporting a ciborium in the shape of a small temple, and the four statues of the doctors of the church: St. Augustine, St. Ambrose, St. Athanasius and St. John Chrysostom around the central nave.
 The pictorial program, centred on the figure of the Virgin Mary and associated saints, is presented on the paintings placed on the side altars and in the chapels, works by Francesco Trevisani, Sebastiano Ricci and Sebastiano Conca.
 The upper level of the church houses tribunes The baptismal font is located in the chapel to the left of the entrance.
-The connections of the church with the Royal Palace were completed under Carlo Emanuele III by Benedetto Alfieri, who designed the monumental staircase that gives access to the upper tribune and the tunnel connecting the chapel with the Citroniera.
+The connections of the church with the royal palace were completed under Charles Emmanuel III by Benedetto Alfieri, who also designed the monumental staircase that gives access to the upper tribune and the tunnel connecting the chapel with the Citroniera.
 After the period of abandonment of the palace, the chapel underwent a minor renovation in 1961 on the occasion of the 1961 Italian Expo, and then a complete renovation with the rest of the palace in 1999.
 Its opening to the public was celebrated on 3 September 2006 with a concert.